antaresproject/docs/docs/getting_started/contributing.md

         </code>
     </pre>

-    Fix all of merge conflicts if exists and commit changes once again.
-It will simplify merge request job for our team.
+    Fix all of the merge conflicts if exist and commit changes once again.
+It will simplify merging process for our team.

-11. Push your code to github
+11. Push your code to GitHub

     <pre class="codehilite language-bash">
         <code class="language-bash">